witarsana/personal-website/README.md

+# Personal Website

-# This is my personal website
+This is my personal website, build using Vue JS and tailwind

 ## Project setup
 ```